-It is a mistake that to consider Islam only metaphysically or to think that it consists all about what is written in the Qur’an.
-Therefore, as in all cases, Islam should be handled within its historicity, social and political dimensions.
-The subject of this article is not the historical position and development of Islam.
+It is a mistake to consider Islam only metaphysically or to think that it consists only of what is written in the Qur’an.
+Therefore, as in all cases, Islam should be handled within its historical, social and political dimensions.
+The subject of this article is to analyse the historical position and development of Islam.

 By Hakkı Yükselen 29 July 2020

 Therefore, we will deal with the subject through very general topics and some historical examples from the 20th century.
 (Algeria, Indonesia, Iran) These are mainly political examples of the mutual perspectives and relations between socialists and Islamists.
 In addition, we will briefly refer to the issue of “Islamic socialism” through the Algerian experience in the 60s.

 These examples, of course, contain important differences, as well as some common historical features.
 However, apart from the interconnections and contradictions of the examples, the main common point for us is that they lead to the search for an egalitarian, socialist and anti-imperialist, even revolutionary essence in Islam in the ranks of the international socialist movement.
 This was also the reason for their search for an alliance with a “revolutionary”(!)
 Islam.
 As we all know, this interest has not remained only at the level of seeking and has been put into practice at varying rates in all three examples.